-3) Eat well, and get a good balance of rest and exercise
+3) Try to eat well, and get a good balance of rest and exercise

+If our body is tired and not properly nourished, it's not at peak performance to fight off germs and harmful bacteria.
 We can help to keep our immune systems strong by powering up with a healthy diet, plenty of rest and regular exercise.
-Resources on healthy eating, including links to Canada's food guides, will be found on the local Health Unit's website.
+Resources on healthy eating, including links to Canada's food guides, can be found on the local Health Unit's website.